aileencomer/driving-engine/guides/quick-start/integrate-the-library/iOS.md

 </array>
 ```

-You'll want to change these description entries to describe to a user while you'll be accessing their location.
+You'll want to change these description entries to describe to a user why you'll be accessing their location.

 ## Next Steps
 You should now be able to build your application without any errors.
 If that's working, let's move on to the next step and [setup the Driving Engine](../setup-drive-engine/iOS.md)